Pragmatic Clinical Trial for a More Effective, Concise and Less Toxic MDR-TB Treatment Regimen (TB-Practecal)

 TB-Practecal is an open-label phase II/III randomized control trial that evaluates the safety and efficacy of of 6-month treatment regimens.
 The three treatment arms include:

 3) BPaL + Clofazimine (BPaLC).

 The treatment arms are compared to the locally approved standard of care (SOC) treatment.
 Patients aged 15 years or above (where approved by the local country authorities), with confirmed rifampicin-resistant TB, regardless of Human Immunodeficiency Virus (HIV) status were included in the trial.
 The aim is find a regimen with minimal side effects that will improve outcomes in patients and provide quality evidence for all-oral, shorter MDR-TB treatment regimens.

-The trial is run and sponsored by the international medical humanitarian organisation Médecins Sans Frontières/Doctors Without Borders (MSF) and is supported by the London School of Hygiene & Tropical Medicine, as well as other leaders in medical research.
-A Swiss TPH team from the Pharmaceutical Medicine Unit is responsible for the monitoring of the trial.
+The trial is sponsored by the international medical humanitarian organisation Médecins Sans Frontières/Doctors Without Borders (MSF) and is supported by the London School of Hygiene & Tropical Medicine, as well as other leaders in medical research.
+The Clinical Operations Unit from Swiss TPH is responsible for the clinical monitoring of the trial.